* MSCI Asia ex-Japan adds 0.7 pct, Chinese shares outperform

 * Nikkei falls amid end-quarter adjustments, China worry

-* Euro, Aussie, and commodities drift higher as dollar weakens
+* Euro, Aussie, and commodities drift higher as dollar

 * Spain's economic reform and budget soothe sentiment

 TOKYO, Sept 28 Asian shares outside Japan rose